-District 36: Nathan Small A former Las Cruces city councilor, Small was a strong advocate for Organ Mountains-Desert Peaks National Monument.
-He is an avid outdoorsman and is past board chair for the Animal Services Center of Mesilla Valley.

-District 37: Joanne Ferrary Ferrary's first term in the Legislature proved she is a true ally for protecting our climate and people, and she emerged as a leader on the Energy and Environment Committee.
-Her election is critical to keeping a pro-environment majority.

-District 38: Karen Whitlock Whitlock brings not only critical knowledge and expertise as a former compliance officer for a copper company, but also her dedication to clean drinking water and clean air.
-She would be an outstanding advocate in the Legislature.

-District 39: Rudy Martinez Martinez, an incumbent with a strong environmental voting record, supports keeping the Gila River freeflowing.
-He is defending a tough swing seat in Southwest New Mexico that he lost in 2014 and regained in 2016.
+Nathan Small

+A former Las

+Cruces city councilor, Small was

+a strong advocate for Organ

+Peaks National

+Mountains-Desert

+avid outdoorsman

+and is past board

+Monument.
+He is an

+chair for the Animal

+Services Center of

+Mesilla Valley.

+District 37:

+Joanne

+Ferrary

+Ferrary's first term

+in the Legislature

+proved she is a true

+climate and people,

+and she emerged as a

+leader on the Energy

+and Environment

+Committee.
+Her

+election is critical to

+keeping a pro-environment majority.

+ally for protecting our

+District 39:

 District 43: Chris Chandler Chandler has a proven track record in Los Alamos of supporting environmental policies.
 The longtime Sierra Club member pledges to strengthen methane and water-use standards while supporting public lands and wildlife conservation.

-District 44: Benton Howell

-Howell, a former physicist, is a committed volunteer for the Rio Grande Sierra Club and 350. org.
+District 44: Benton Howell Howell, a former physicist, is a committed volunteer for the Rio Grande Sierra Club and 350. org.
 Howell worked hard among a large coalition of volunteers to help defeat an ordinance that would have paved the way for fracking in Sandoval County.

-N.M.
+Rio Grande Sierran 8 October/November/December 2018 Whitlock Whitlock brings not only critical expertise as a former compliance officer for a copper company, but also her dedication to water and clean air.
+She would be an Rudy Martinez Martinez, an incumbent with a strong environmental voting record, supports keeping the Gila River freeflowing.
+He is defending a tough swing seat in Southwest New Mexico that he lost in 2014 and regained in 2016.
+Election 2018: Remake history N.M.
 House of Representatives